zangqilong198812/quicklaunchpage/_pages/privacypolicy.md

 **3. How We Use Cookies and Similar Technologies**

-To provide you with a more relaxed access experience, when you use OneClick products or services, we may collect and store relevant data about your access to OneClick services through various technologies to identify your identity when you access or re-access OneClick services, and analyze the data to provide you with better and more services.
+To provide you with a more relaxed access experience, when you use SnapAction products or services, we may collect and store relevant data about your access to SnapAction services through various technologies to identify your identity when you access or re-access SnapAction services, and analyze the data to provide you with better and more services.
 This includes using small data files to identify your identity, which helps to understand your usage habits, save you the steps of repeatedly entering account information, or help determine your account security.
 These data files may be cookies, Flash cookies, or other local storage provided by your browser or associated applications (collectively referred to as "cookies")

 Please understand that some of our services can only be realized through the use of cookies.
-If your browser or browser add-on services allow, you can modify your acceptance of cookies or reject OneClick's cookies, but rejecting OneClick's cookies in some cases may prevent you from using some of the functions of OneClick services that rely on cookies.
+If your browser or browser add-on services allow, you can modify your acceptance of cookies or reject SnapAction's cookies, but rejecting SnapAction's cookies in some cases may prevent you from using some of the functions of SnapAction services that rely on cookies.

 Web pages often contain some electronic images, called "single-pixel GIF files" or "web beacons," which help websites count the number of users browsing web pages or access certain cookies.